fullstackedorg/workspace/docs/Develop/Files structure/WebApp.md

 # WebApp

-The WebApp is built with three main file:
+The WebApp is built with three main files :

 - index.ts